subdgtl/Monoceros/README.md

 Slot contains a list of Modules (conceptually geometry in case of Monoceros) that are allowed to reside in it.
 The algorithm is defined as follows:

-1) Initialize the world to a fully non-deterministic state, where every Slot allows every defined Module.
+1. Initialize the world to a fully non-deterministic state, where every Slot allows every defined Module.

-2) Repeat following steps until every Slot allows exactly one Module (a valid, deterministic result), or any Slot allows zero modules (a contradiction):
+2. Repeat following steps until every Slot allows exactly one Module (a valid, deterministic result), or any Slot allows zero modules (a contradiction):

-  a) **Observation (Slot choice):** Pick a Slot at random from the set of Slots
-     with the smallest Module count that are still in non-deterministic state (allow more than one Module),
+    1. **Observation (Slot choice):** Pick a Slot at random from the set of Slots with the smallest Module count that are still in non-deterministic state (allow more than one Module),

-  b) **Observation (Module choice):** Randomly pick a Module from the set of
-     still available Modules for the chosen Slot and remove all other Modules from this Slot, making it deterministic (allowing exactly one Module),
+    2. **Observation (Module choice):** Randomly pick a Module from the set of still available Modules for the chosen Slot and remove all other Modules from this Slot, making it deterministic (allowing exactly one Module),

-  c) **Constraint Progagation:** Remove Modules from neighboring Slots based on
-     the Rules.
-Repeat recursively in [depth-first
-     order](https://en.wikipedia.org/wiki/Depth-first_search) for each Slot
-     modified this way.
+    3. **Constraint Progagation:** Remove Modules from neighboring Slots based on the Rules.
+Repeat recursively in [depth-first order](https://en.wikipedia.org/wiki/Depth-first_search) for each Slot modified this way.

-3) If WFC generated a contradictory result, start over again with a different random state.
+3. If WFC generated a contradictory result, start over again with a different random state.

 WFC does not necessarily always find a solution.
 If (and how easily) a valid